http://cordis.europa.eu/fp7/home_en.htmlhttp://cordis.europa.eu/fp7/home_en.htmlhttp://www.stw.dehttp://europa.eu

 New multipurpose coating systems based on novel particle technology for extreme environments at high temperatures

-FP7 Project and Gran agreement no.: NMP3-LA-2008-211329
+FP7 Project and Grant agreement no.: NMP3-LA-2008-211329

 Introduction to Particoat